NBA/William D. Revelli Composition Contest

 The NBA/Merrill Jones Memorial Young Band Composition Contest was established in 1991 as a memorial to Merrill Jones, co-owner of Wingert-Jones Music Company, by his widow, Priscilla Jones.
 Mr. Jones was concerned always with helping the young composer.
 NBA past president Robert (Bob) Foster suggested a young composer contest, which would promote works for young bands.
 The result was a contest for composers under 40 years of age to be held every other year, now in the even numbered years, and which would produce works for concert band in the Grade 3-4 category.

 Every two years, the NBA Merrill Jones Memorial Young Band Composition Contest Committee gathers at the Midwest Clinic in Chicago to select a work which best reflects the ideals of this committee.
-The 2020 winner is Tom Davoren with his winning work titled A Midwestern Suite.
+The 2024 winner is Ryan Fillinger with his winning work titled Fight or Flight.

 For more information on this composer and his music, visit his website.